 “A few years back, Julia suddenly experienced some major health challenges.
 She recovered, but she realised she had been lucky to pull through.
 It was also a big moment for her, realising that they weren’t prepared financially and that they didn’t have enough for retirement.

 “After her recovery Julia called me and asked if we could catch up the following week.
 They were keen to buy an investment property, but very nervous.
 Now, a few years on, they’ve just settled their fifth property!
 While they are both professionals earning a decent income, even with five properties Julia says they haven’t noticed any real difference in their lifestyle and they can service their debt comfortably.
 I think now that they’ve come through the other end, they feel like they’ve been looked after — I held their hands through each step of the process to really give them confidence.

 “I also think it helps people have confidence if you’re investing too.
 Julia and Bruce bought in Golf Links Estate, a development that I personally invested in for my family trust as well.
 I think that when you also have a vested interest in a property, people have the confidence to follow along.”

 Michael’s Investment Plan

-Since 2012, Michael has purchased three properties in total — one at Golf Links in Queensland, along with a further two properties in Adelaide.
+Since 2012, Michael has purchased four properties in total — one at Golf Links in Queensland, along with a further two properties in Adelaide and another in Palm Beach on the Gold Coast.
 His next two purchases are also likely to be new properties — a townhouse in Queensland and then an apartment in Melbourne.